meeeeemu/chex-mining/README.md

 Illuminous Cave (1/3500 Chance when mining a block) <br />
 Astral Cave (1/5750 Chance when mining a block) <br />

-(these chance of these might seem low, but they're really Really helpful, )
+(these chance of these might seem low, but they're really Really helpful)

-these caves currently do not give you any special stuff or cave blocks, but they will in the future (oh no not cave exclusives, no please)
+these caves currently do not give you any special stuff or cave blocks, but they will in the future (oh no not cave exclusives no please)

 ## Recipe Buffs